karthikv1392/cs3301_osn/mini-projects/mini-project2.md

 # Part C — Fighting for the resources (20 Marks)

-A office bakery has four ovens, four chefs, and a waiting area that can accommodate four customers on a sofa eating for their cake to be baked and that has standing room for additional customers.
-As the office bakery is a new one and on small scale it is limited the total number of customers in the 25.
+A office bakery has four ovens, four chefs, and a waiting area that can accommodate four customers on a sofa waiting for their cake to be baked and that has standing room for additional customers.
+As the office bakery is a new one and small scale, it is limited to accommodate 25 customers.
 A customer will not enter the office bakery if it is filled to capacity with other customers.

 Once inside, the customer takes a seat on the sofa or stands if the sofa is filled.
 When a chef is free, the customer that has been on the sofa the longest is served and, if there are any standing customers, the one that has been in the shop the longest takes a seat on the sofa.

 When a customer’s cake is finished, any chef can accept payment, but because there is only one cash register, payment is accepted for one customer at a time.
 There is no separate staff as this a small office bakery.
 Chefs handle payment and also bake the cakes.
-The chefs divide their time among baking cakes, accepting payment, and learning new recipes while waiting for a customer.
+Chefs divide their time among baking cakes, accepting payment, and learning new recipes while waiting for a customer.

 In other words to make the question clear, the following  constraints apply:
 - Customers on arriving the office bakery invoke the following functions in order: enteroffice bakery, sitOnSofa, getcake, pay.
-- Chefs invoke bake cake and acceptPayment.
+- Chefs invoke bakecake and acceptPayment.
 They should prioritise taking money over baking cake.
-- Customers cannot invoke enter bakery if the shop is at capacity.
+- Customers cannot invoke enterofficebakery if the shop is at capacity.
 - If the sofa is full, an arriving customer cannot invoke sitOnSofa.
 - When a customer invokes getcake there should be a corresponding chef executing bakecake concurrently, and vice versa.
 - It should be possible for up to four customers to execute get cake concurrently, and up to four chefs to execute bakecake concurrently.
 - The customer has to pay before the chef can acceptPayment.
 - The chef must acceptPayment before the customer can exit.
-Chefs ids are 1,2,3,4 **Note**: Take every action which customer performs takes 1 second.
+Chefs ids are 1,2,3,4 Note: Take every action which customer performs takes 1 second.
 That means Customer entering to sitting in sofa takes 1 second.
 But chef’s action baking cake and accepting payment takes 2 seconds.
+- Once the customer sits on sofa, the seat is reserved for him till he leaves after the payment.
+- Any action cannot be split.
+If a person initiated an action, he should continue till he is done.
+For example, chef should give 2 seconds for payment.
+He cannot split it.

 ## Input :